1971 Qantas bomb hoax: Extortion of Qantas Airways

-Around midday on 26 May 1971 Macari, under the alias of "Mr. Brown", called the Australian Department of Civil Aviation where he told officials he had hidden a bomb on board a Boeing 707, on Qantas Flight 755; to prove he was not lying, Macari told authorities there was an identical bomb located in locker 84 at Kingsford Smith International Airport.
+Around midday on 26 May 1971 Macari, under the alias of "Mr Brown", called the Australian Department of Civil Aviation where he told officials he had hidden a bomb on board a Boeing 707, on Qantas Flight 755; to prove he was not lying, Macari told authorities there was an identical bomb located in locker 84 at Kingsford Smith International Airport.
 Police located the locker and upon opening it, found three letters and an explosive device constructed out of unprimed gelignite and an altimeter.
-The first letter was addressed to Captain RJ Ritchie, a Qantas general manager; the letter demanded a $500,000 ransom in exchange for instructions on how to dismantle the bomb on Flight 755.
+The first letter was addressed to Captain R. J. Ritchie, a Qantas general manager; the letter demanded a $500,000 ransom in exchange for instructions on how to dismantle the bomb on Flight 755.
 The second letter repeated that an identical explosive device was hidden inside Flight 755, and the third letter warned that the bomb would explode if the plane should descend below 20,000 feet.
 Police defused the replica bomb found in locker 84 and replaced the explosives with a light bulb.
 The bomb was then taken aboard a second Boeing 707 to test whether the device would explode during its descent.
 The plane climbed to roughly 8,500 ft before it began its descent; when the plane reached 5,000 ft the light bulb was activated, meaning that the bomb would have exploded if the explosives has not been replaced.
 This worried authorities and a radio link was soon established with the pilot of Flight 755.